 The Battle House Hotel is among the most historic and luxurious hotels in Alabama.
 The lobby features a domed skylight, a signature of the hotel since it opened in 1908.
 Portraits feature paintings of King Louis XIV, George Washington and George III.
 The second floor features one of the coolest secrets in Mobile, a whispering arch wall.
 The Battle House also has its share of hauntings!

 5. See the Architecture of our Historic Districts

 We are fortunate to have over 600 blocks of historic districts in Mobile.
 See the beautiful Greek Revival Oakleigh mansion in the Oakleigh Historic District.
 Drive by the 1860’s Italianate style Richards DAR House in the DeTonti Square district to admire the magnificent ironwork .
 Gorgeous historic homes in Church Street East, Old Dauphin Way, Ashland Place, and Leinkauf are sure to catch your eye.

 Mobile’s beauty is certainly not found inside any four walls.
 Take a walk on the pier overlooking Mobile Bay at Arlington Park.
 Feed the ducks and geese at Langan Park.
 Launch the canoe or kayak at McNally Park.

 7. Visit Mobile’s Cemeteries

-A city over 300 years old, Mobile has several historic cemeteries.
+A city over 300 years old, Mobile has several hauntings around town especially at its historic cemeteries.
 Church Street Graveyard is home to some of Mobile’s oldest residents, many of them buried after the Yellow Fever outbreak of 1819.
 Magnolia Cemetery covers 120 acres and is home to over 80,000 graves.
 A National Cemetery attatched is home to over 6,000 veterans from the War of 1812 to Operation Iraqi Freedom.